Inner Tooth Infections

 Next, the inside of the tooth is thoroughly cleaned and supplied with initial filling material, accompanied by medications to soothe the area.

 After any root canal, the final restoration is a crown.
-A crown is placed to provide more structural support for the tooth and should be placed within 30 days.
+We use a crown to support and protect a treated tooth.

-Most often, both the diagnostic exam and the root canal procedure can be completed in one office visit.
+Most often, we can complete both the diagnostic exam and the root canal procedure in one office visit.
 Call us today or visit our contact page to fill out the form.